Sakhalin: Yuan and Ming tributaries

 After the Mongols conquered the Jin dynasty (1234), they suffered raids by the Nivkh and Udege peoples.
 In response, the Mongols established an administration post at Nurgan (present-day Tyr, Russia) at the junction of the Amur and Amgun rivers in 1263, and forced the submission of the two peoples.

 From the Nivkh perspective, their surrender to the Mongols essentially established a military alliance against the Ainu who had invaded their lands.
-According to the History of Yuan, a group of people known as the Guwei (骨嵬 (Gǔwéi), the Nivkh name for Ainu), from Sakhalin invaded and fought with the Jilimi (Nivkh people) every year.
+According to the History of Yuan, a group of people known as the Guwei (骨嵬 (Gǔwéi), the Nivkh name for Ainu) from Sakhalin invaded and fought with the Jilimi (Nivkh people) every year.
 On 30 November 1264, the Mongols attacked the Ainu.
-The Ainu resisted Mongol rule and rebelled in 1284, but by 1308 had been subdued.
+The Ainu resisted the Mongol invasions but by 1308 had been subdued.
 They paid tribute to the Mongol Yuan dynasty at posts in Wuliehe, Nanghar, and Boluohe.

-The Chinese Ming dynasty of 1368 to 1644 placed Sakhalin under its "system for subjugated peoples" (ximin tizhi).
+The Chinese Ming dynasty (1368–1644) placed Sakhalin under its "system for subjugated peoples" (ximin tizhi).
 From 1409 to 1411 the Ming established an outpost called the Nurgan Regional Military Commission near the ruins of Tyr on the Siberian mainland, which continued operating until the mid-1430s.
 There is some evidence that the Ming eunuch Admiral Yishiha reached Sakhalin in 1413 during one of his expeditions to the lower Amur, and granted Ming titles to a local chieftain.

 The Ming recruited headmen from Sakhalin for administrative posts such as commander (zhǐhuīshǐ (指揮使)), assistant commander (zhǐhuī qiānshì (指揮僉事)), and "official charged with subjugation" (wèizhènfǔ (衛鎮撫)).
-In 1431 one such assistant commander, Alige, brought marten pelts as tribute to the Wuliehe post.
-In 1437 four other assistant commanders (Zhaluha, Sanchiha, Tuolingha, and Alingge) also presented tribute.
-According to the Ming Shilu, these posts, like the position of headman, were hereditary and passed down the patrilineal line.
+In 1431, one such assistant commander, Alige, brought marten pelts as tribute to the Wuliehe post.
+In 1437, four other assistant commanders (Zhaluha, Sanchiha, Tuolingha, and Alingge) also presented tribute.
+According to the Ming Veritable Records, these posts, like the position of headman, were hereditary and passed down the patrilineal line.
 During these tributary missions, the headmen would bring their sons, who later inherited their titles.
 In return for tribute, the Ming awarded them with silk uniforms.

 Nivkh women in Sakhalin married Han Chinese Ming officials when the Ming took tribute from Sakhalin and the Amur river region.